|

 4.2.2 Air-Powered Tools (in addition to 4.2 Portable Power Tools requirements listed above)

-Typically air-powered tools
+Typically air-powered tools are powered by

-saws, belt sanders, hammers, and chainsaws.
+include drills, saws, belt sanders, hammers, and chainsaws.
+Safety requirements

-manual counterparts with the addition of:
+with the addition of:

 ·